islandoftex/arara/website/content/manual/YAML.md

 1. *Parametrized directives*, as the set of attribute/value pairs (namely, argument name and corresponding value) is represented by a map.
-This particular type of directive is formally introduced in [Concepts](/manual/concepts).
+This particular type of directive is formally introduced in [Important concepts](/manual/concepts).

 2. *Rules*, as their entire structure is represented by a set of specific keys and their corresponding values (a proper YAML document).
-A rule follows a very strict model, detailed in [Concepts](/manual/concepts).
+A rule follows a very strict model, detailed in [Important concepts](/manual/concepts).

 3. *Configuration files*, as the general settings are represented by a set of specific keys and their corresponding values (a proper YAML